Fiesta (R. Kelly song)

-"Fiesta (Remix)" is a song by singer R. Kelly featuring rappers Jay-Z & Boo & Gotti.
-The hit song spent five weeks at number-one on the US R&B chart and peaked at number six on the US pop chart.
+"Fiesta (Remix)" is a song by singer R. Kelly featuring rappers Jay-Z and Boo & Gotti from his 2000 album TP-2.com.
+The hit song spent five weeks at number-one on the US Billboard R&B chart and peaked at number six on the Billboard Hot 100.
 R. Kelly and Jay-Z have worked several times together.
-In 2002, they released the album "The Best of Both Worlds" which sold 285,000 copies in its first week.
-The single is ranked by Billboard as the best selling and most played R&B/Hip Hop song of 2001.
+In 2002, they released the album The Best of Both Worlds, which sold 285,000 copies in its first week.
+The single is ranked by Billboard as the best selling and most played R&B/hip-hop song of 2001.

 Background

-"Fiesta (Remix)" follows the previous single and music video, "The Storm Is Over Now".
-In 2001, the song spent five weeks at #1 on the US R&B chart and also reached #6 on the US Pop chart.
-The original "Fiesta" track is one of the 19 tracks on TP-2.com.
+"Fiesta (Remix)" follows R. Kelly's previous single and music video, "The Storm Is Over Now" from his 2000 album TP-2.com.
+In 2001, the song spent five weeks at #1 on the US Billboard R&B chart and also reached #6 on the US Billboard Hot 100 chart.
+The original "Fiesta" featured rapper Jadakiss.
+However, Jadakiss' verse was replaced by Boo & Gotti before the track was added as one of the 19 tracks on TP-2.com.

 Music video

-The music video for the single was created by R. Kelly and Little X.
+The music video for the single was directed by R. Kelly and Little X in Florida.